olivergillcom/olivergillblog.github.io/_photos/2018-06-30-panoramas.md

 ![](/images/photos/panoramas/demo-panorama.jpg)

 Views are immersive so why cut them short?
-These days you don't have to buy special equipment or software to make a nice panorama (Google Photos even auto-creates them for you), though that didn't stop me buying a panoramic film camera This page is a demo that shows everything you can do inside portfolio and blog posts.
+These days you don't have to buy special equipment or software to make a nice panorama (Google Photos even auto-creates them for you), though that didn't stop me buying a panoramic film camera.

-We've included everything you need to create engaging posts about your work, and show off your case studies in a beautiful way.

 ---